linux-minidisc/linux-minidisc/README.md

 New functions for `libnetmd/recv.h` for filename generation and file extensions.
 Also, `netmdcli`'s `recv` can now transfer all the files at once by not passing in the track ID, this allows `netmdcli recv` to upload the whole disc in one go.

+## "Backport" the formatQuery / scanQuery functions from libnetmd.py / netmd-js

+In order to easily port things from libnetmd.py and netmd-js, its format string- based request/response methods are now available in libnetmd using the new `netmd_format_query()` and `netmd_scan_query()` functions, adopted slightly to be more C-like compared to the Python and JavaScript implementations.
+The `netmd_get_track_count()` function is the first one to use this new feature.